dantec97/SimpleCITI/README.md

 <div align="center">

-# Secure-Investor Frontend
+# Secure-Investor Backend

-**A modern React frontend for Secure-Investor: Secure, auditable, and user-friendly document management for regulated industries.**
+**A secure Django REST API for document management with MFA, audit logging, and S3 storage - designed for regulated industries.**

 </div>